CAFDataProcessing/elastic-mapping-updater/README.md

 The tool first finds all index templates in an Elasticsearch instance and updates the mappings of all indexes that match each template pattern.

 - Only new property additions are allowed in the index mapping updates.
 Property deletions are ignored, i.e. not removed from index mappings.
 - Changes to mapping parameters like "type" for an existing property are not supported.
-The index will not be updated and none of the index mapping changes will be applied.
+The safe index mapping changes will be applied and the unsupported mapping changes will be ignored.
 - If the updated template has any "dynamic_templates" defined in the mapping they will overwrite the existing "dynamic_templates" in the index mapping.

 It can be used from another Java project by including the following dependency: